Gresik Regency: Administration

-Sangkapura and Tambak districts together constitute the island of Bawean, lying to the north of Madura but administratively a part of Gresik Regency.
+Notes: (a) comprising 11 kelurahan (Gending, Gulomantung, Indro, Kawis Anyar, Kebomas, Ngargosari, Prambangan, Sidomoro, Sidomukti, Singosari and Tenggulunan) and 10 desa. (b) comprising 16 kelurahan (Bedilan, Karangpoh, Karangturi, Kebungson, Kemuteran, Kroman, Lumpur, Ngipik, Pekauman, Pekelingan, Sidokumpul, Sukodono, Sukorame, Tlogopatut, Tlogopojok and Trate) and 5 desa. (c) Sangkapura and Tambak districts together constitute the island of Pulau Bawean, lying to the north of Madura but administratively a part of Gresik Regency.

 Industry

 A large number of industries have established themselves in Gresik, mainly supporting agriculture and agricultural machinery.
 A lot of home-based industry exists, making caps (songkoks), bags, etc.

-One of the largest factories in Gresik are Semen Gresik (Gresik Portland Cement) and Petrokimia Gresik.
+Two of the largest factories in Gresik are Semen Gresik (Gresik Portland Cement) and Petrokimia Gresik.
 Semen Gresik, the largest cement factory in Indonesia, supplies 41% of the Indonesian market; while Petrokimia Gresik, the most complete fertilizer producer in Indonesia, supplies 50% of national subsidized fertilizers.

 Climate

-Gresik has 44-88% of humidity.
+Gresik has a humidity varying between 44% and 88%.
 The maximum humidity is 88% and the average humidity is 58%.
 The wind velocity of Gresik is within the range of 0–18 km/hour.
 The maximum wind velocity is 18 km/hour and the average is 12.6 km/hour.
 The temperature of this city is within the range of 23 °C-35 °C with the average temperature is 28.5 °C.